top of page

 Depression goes beyond just feeling sad.
 It's a serious mental health condition that affects a person's thoughts, feelings, and daily life.
 According to the World Health Organization, over 264 million people worldwide experience depression.
 Those living with it may feel persistently low, lose interest in activities they once loved, change their appetite, or struggle to concentrate.

 Recognizing that depression is a medical condition allows you to approach your partner with empathy and kindness.
+Understanding this can help you navigate the complexities of their feelings and experiences.

 1. Educate Yourself About Depression